goofballLogic/http-cache-semantics/revalidation-invalidation.md

 . . .
 ```

+Notes on matching the secondary key, along with an example implementation can be found [here](./secondary-key-matching.md).

 ### Validating a stale cache response
 If your cached response is stale, normal cache behaviour is to validate the response with the originating server.